-Also, individuals can handle work overload with less stress if it is a job position that the fit for, as against the so much stress that comes with an unfit position even if there is less workload.
-It is therefore, needless to say that the earlier individuals discover themselves– their potentials, personalities, weaknesses and passions, the better they will be in their journey to success and fulfillment.
+Also, individuals can handle work overload with less stress if it is a job position that they fit for, as against the so much stress that comes with an unfit position even if there is less workload.
+It is therefore, needless to say that the earlier individuals discover themselves— their potentials, personalities, weaknesses and passions, the better they will be in their journey to success and fulfillment.

-Fulfilling God’s Purpose
+Self-Discovery Is Fulfilling God’s Purpose

-Aside from being the beginning of the journey towards fulfilment, self discovery is indispensable if anyone must fulfill the purpose of God for their life because functioning in the capacity at which God has planned for a person to work demands that the individual discovers and maximizes the wiring God has put in them for the specific purpose he created them for.
+Aside from being the beginning of the journey towards fulfilment, self-discovery is indispensable if anyone must fulfill the purpose of God for their life because functioning in the capacity at which God has planned for a person to work demands that the individual discovers and maximizes the wiring God has put in them for the specific purpose he created them for.

 To put that in English, God created every individual to fulfill a specific purpose on earth and then designed everyone with the right potential, personality, and passion that will help them fulfill that purpose.

-Self discovery therefore is the process of understanding one’s personality, potential and passion and finding how best they can be maximized to [fulfill God’s plans for their life] and help them live fulfilling lives.
+Self-discovery therefore is the process of understanding one’s personality, potential and passion and finding how best they can be maximized to fulfill God’s plans for their life and help them live fulfilling lives.

-Discovering Your Potentials
+Self-Discovery Is Discovering Your Potentials

 As identified, one of the core aspects of self-discovery is discovering your potential.
 Your potential are the things you can do which you have not done.

 Although we define potential as what could be done, we don’t define it as all that could be done that hasn’t been done yet.
-This means one a thing has been done, it is no longer a potential; it is an ability.
+This means once a thing has been done, it is no longer a potential; it is an ability.